A young entrepreneur client of mine asked me once:

 What Most People Don’t Know About Fear of Success

 Since that time, I’ve worked with several other clients who all presented with similar experiences related to fear of success.

 Here are a few things I’ve learned along the way about what fear of success really looks like:

 - Fear of success usually doesn’t mean a literal fear of success.
 People fear the results and consequences of making lots of money, for example, not the money itself.

 - Fear of success is maintained (and made worse) by avoidance.
-No matter what lead to a fear of success initially, most people end up unintentionally behaving in a way that reinforces and strengthens that fear.
+No matter what leads to a fear of success initially, most people end up unintentionally behaving in a way that reinforces and strengthens that fear.
 My client, for example, took jobs that allowed him to avoid explicit and obvious signs of success.
 Unfortunately, this deprived him of the opportunity to learn that success doesn’t always lead to bad things happening.

 - Fear of success is painful.
 The folks I’ve worked with were not whiny complainers starved for attention.
 In fact, far from it.
 They were suffering from extremely high levels of anxiety, and often had been for much of their lives, even though they were by all accounts quite hard-working, bright, conscientious people.

 - Fear of success is embarrassing.
 Most people who are afraid of success are embarrassed by their fear.
 Because of people like myself and my young entrepreneurial client whose attitudes are largely naive about and dismissive of fear of success, the people who suffer from it largely suffer alone.

 Whether you suffer from fear of success yourself or know someone who does, it’s important to understand what that really means and how difficult it can be.

 What to Do If You Suffer from Fear of Success